nathan-foo/nathan-foo/README.md

 ### 👨‍💻 About Me

-I am a full-stack developer and current student at UT Austin.
+I am a full-stack software engineer and current student at UT Austin with interests in cloud, AI, and distributed systems.

 - 🔭 Currently building @ IBM.